rishavpaul95/llm-debate/README.md

 ## How It Works

 The application dynamically generates appropriate system prompts based on your chosen topic.
-You can also select specific Ollama models for each debater via the "Settings" panel.
+You can also select specific Ollama models for each debater and configure the number of exchanges (turns) for the debate via the "Settings" panel.

 - **For Position LLM**:
     - Uses Ollama Instance 1 (running on host port `3001`, container name `ollama`).